Health Care Litigation

 Health Insurance Exchanges

-A key component of the Patient Protection and Affordable Care Act, Health Insurance Exchanges will impact almost every sector of the health care industry.
+A key component of health care reform initiatives, Health Insurance Exchanges will impact almost every sector of the health care industry.
 MLA boasts a first-in-the-nation Health Insurance Exchange Team, a unique cross-practice initiative designed to help clients prepare strategically for the impact of health insurance exchanges on their business; specifically how Exchanges will affect providers, suppliers, insurers and employers.

 In particular, MLA’s team is focused on the political and policy decisions driving implementation on the state level, including real-time tracking of state developments.
 In addition, the Health Insurance Exchange Team has completed research surrounding: